Highpoint2000/URDSupload/README.md

 - Processing on the FMLIST server takes different amounts of time and only takes place if the OMID and email address match the FMLIST account details

 ## History:

+### Version 1.1c (only works from web server version 1.3.5!!!)

+- Correct version display of the scanner plugin in URSD log file
+- Update display is now in the web server settings under Plugins

 ### Version 1.1b (only works from web server version 1.3.5!!!)